Holiday leave in Germany

 In practice, most employers give more holiday, with between 27 and 30 days annual leave (excluding public holidays) being very common.
 Some employers will also let you take additional holiday in exchange for a reduction of your salary.
 The amount of holiday you will receive is detailed in your work contract.

-Generally, you have to use up your holiday leave during the annual year, but some employers will let you carry it forward.
+Generally, you have to use up your holiday leave during the annual year, but some employers will let you carry it forward for up to three years.
 Legally, you can carry your holiday forward until March 31 if you were unable to take it due to sickness or operational reasons (i.e. you had to cover someone else’s holiday leave).

 Leftover holiday entitlement & Leaving your job